Release Notes 1.4-DR6

 Extractor plugins allow you to add custom information to Confluence's full-text index when Confluence content is saved or updated.
 The most obvious application for this plugin type is to allow you to index attachment formats that Confluence does not yet support, but more creative plugin authors might make use of this as a sneaky way to store and retrieve metadata about any content in the Confluence system.
 Documentation for Extractor plugins is coming soon.

 XWork plugins allow you to add new XWork (Webwork 2) actions to Confluence.
-Advanced programmers can add entirely new behaviours to the application: take a look at the examples in XWork-WebWork Module, in which we've implemented a rudimentary "Google Suggest"-like live search entry box for Confluence:
+Advanced programmers can add entirely new behaviors to the application: take a look at the examples in XWork-WebWork Module, in which we've implemented a rudimentary "Google Suggest"-like live search entry box for Confluence:

 Servlet plugins allow you to deploy servlets into Confluence dynamically – perfect for integrating Confluence with some legacy application that is only available as a servlet.
 See Servlet Module for an example.